lobophf/novo_templace_CN/README.md

 - You must have the `unzip package` installed.

 ## Quick Start Guide:
-For first-time users, it's necessary to make the `script.sh` file executable.
-This script compiles the LaTeX files and generates the PDF output.
+To generate a PDF with a demonstration paper, it is necessary to follow some steps to be performed by the `script.sh` file.
+To do this, you need to obtain the files from this project and execute the script so that it downloads some images and compiles a PDF file.

-To do that, first download the files by clicking [here](https://github.com/centraldeperiodicos/template_tex_ciencia_e_natura/archive/refs/heads/main.zip), then extract everything.
+Therefore, first download the files by clicking [here](https://github.com/centraldeperiodicos/template_tex_ciencia_e_natura/archive/refs/heads/main.zip) and then extract everything.
 Alternatively, clone this repository.
-Whichever option you choose, navigate to the `cnc-paper` folder afterwards.
+Regardless of the chosen option, navigate to the `cnc-paper` folder afterwards.

 ```sh
 $ git clone git@github.com:centraldeperiodicos/template_tex_ciencia_e_natura.git